marcel-ctrl-art/newspaper-app/README.md

 ## App Workflow

 After signing up user is redirected to log in.
-Only after login user is allowed to write/edit & comment on selected articles.
+Only after loggingin user is allowed to write/edit/comment on selected articles.

 Home Page